-- · Establish and maintain investment policies - · Determine asset class options, fund structures and investment options - · Create an investment plan menu based on return objectives and risk tolerances of participants/accounts owners - Selection of investment funds and negotiations with selected fund managers - · Quarterly portfolio reviews with investment firms - · Quarterly publication of performance to IAC and Board members - · Annual due diligence with management firms - Annual review of investment menu design with third party program manager - On-going communication with administrative agency - Ad hoc reporting and communication - · Prepare Request for Information for publication - · Prepare and or amend the investment sections of plan document - · Prepare narrative and reporting of investment program in SBI Annual Report - Monitor NAV - · Prepare performance calculation - · Reconcile performance calculation - · Respond to inquiries
+- ·Selection of investment funds and negotiations with selected fund managers - ·Quarterly portfolio reviews with investment firms - ·Quarterly publication of performance to IAC and Board members - ·Annual due diligence with management firms - ·Annual review of investment menu design with third party program manager - ·On-going communication with administrative agency - ·Ad hoc reporting and communication - ·Prepare Request for Information for publication - ·Prepare and or amend the investment sections of plan document - ·Prepare narrative and reporting of investment program in SBI Annual Report - ·Monitor NAV - ·Prepare performance calculation - ·Reconcile performance calculation - ·Respond to inquiries

-The SBI anticipates hiring FTEs at the midpoint of FY24 to assist in selecting the investment fund menu for the plan and conducting appropriate due diligence.
+The SBI anticipates hiring FTEs at the beginning of FY25 to assist in selecting the investment fund menu for the plan and conducting appropriate due diligence.

 While the duties listed above are ongoing, it is difficult to estimate an hourly requirement for each as the time commitment may shift depending upon the needs and structure of the plan.
-For instance, manager selection and diligence will likely require significant time in FYs 24 and 25, while manager monitoring and outreach will require significant time in succeeding fiscal years.
+For instance, manager selection and diligence will likely require significant time in FYs 25 and 26, while manager monitoring and outreach will require significant time in succeeding fiscal years.